 The funding received from Arts Queensland goes towards the costs of the trophies designed by a Queensland visual artist, MCs, entertainers, printing, website updates and production costs.

-The public ceremony to award outstanding work over the previous year is held annually in February or March at Gardens Theatre in the CBD, and is free for all to attend.
-Bookings however are required and can be made on our website after the nominations are announced.
+The public ceremony to award outstanding work over the previous year is held annually around February and all members of the theatre community are welcome to attend.
+Bookings are required and can be made on our website after the nominations are announced.